-A Conditional Fee Agreement if an agreement between a solicitor and his client that the Solicitor’s legal fees (i.e. his and his staff’’s hourly charge out rates multiplied by the time spent on your matter) will only become payable in the event certain conditions are met.
-A more detailed explanation can be found here.
+A Conditional Fee Agreement if an agreement between a solicitor and his client that the solicitor’s legal fees (i.e. his and his staff’’s hourly charge out rates multiplied by the time spent on your matter) will only become payable in the event certain conditions are met.

 You will be provided a guidance note on what you need to consider before signing a Conditional Fee Agreement.

 The conditions applicable to a Conditional Fee Agreement normally refer to the outcome of the instruction being a “success” as defined in the agreement.
 For litigation, “success” will usually mean that the claim leads to judgment in the claimant’s favour or, for Defendants, that the claim is successfully defended (usually with the claimant being required to pay the Defendant’s legal costs.